ATL64/tokay-gecko-bad-luck-analysis/README.md

 superstition make any sense?

 Let me explain.
 In general, omens of good or bad fortune have the feature of rareness, i.e. it must be somewhat uncommon to encounter.
-Otherwise you would be having signs of good and bad luck all the time, and it would be an ontological catastrophe to have good and bad luck coexist simultaneously.
+Otherwise you would be having signs of good and bad luck all the time.
+Clearly, it would be an ontological catastrophe to have good and bad luck coexist simultaneously.
 So the question had to be asked:  Is hearing 7 calls from a Tokay Gecko a rare occurence?

 In order to answer this question, I decided to go on a quest of writing down the counts every time I could.
+I built the data set you can find in the csv file.
+It contains date/time (I started to record this half way through), the call counts, and whether the gecko was in my house or outside.

+# Conclusions